What really is an inferiority complex? And do you have one?

 Are you starting to see the pattern here?
 One last example…

 People who make fun of a millionaire driving a Ferrari are often trying to cover up the inner feeling of inadequacy and lack they feel that is triggered when they compare it to their rusty Toyota.
 If they suddenly won a big lottery, they would probably be the first in line to buy an expensive car themselves.

 So here’s the lesson…

 Inferiority causes you to be judgemental towards other people.
+When you judge someone else, you are usually trying to make yourself feel better than them in comparison.
+This always backfires.
 Look at when you feel the most hateful and condemning towards others.
 It’s probably a hint about what you feel inferior about in yourself.

 What you perceive in the outside world is really a reflection of what’s happening inside you.

-We think we’re being judged and that’s why we compare ourselves.
-If you don’t judge others, you’re less likely to feel yourself constantly being judged.
+So if you don’t judge others, you’re less likely to feel constantly judged.

 8. You Try To Hide Your Flaws Or Distract People From Them… Without Success